 Beautiful seasons call for a road trip, and wine is an attractive lure.
 Let us virtually escort you around Virginia’s Blue Ridge to take in our views, tour our wineries and vineyards, and sip our finest vintages.
-This guide can help you plan a romantic fall weekend getaway that features the wineries of Virginia's Blue Ridge Mountains in beautiful fall colors.
+This guide can help you plan a romantic weekend getaway that features the wineries of Virginia's Blue Ridge Mountains.
 We have much in store - let’s go!

 A Weekend on the Blue Ridge Parkway

 “America’s Favorite Drive” courses above the Roanoke Valley in Virginia’s Blue Ridge, snaking along ridges and sharing glimpses of the area below.
 The overlooks are always worth a stop, especially on a crisp, clear, blue sky day.

 A point of interest that should be on your list is Mabry Mill, one of the most photographed sites on the Blue Ridge Parkway.
 You’ll find the Mill, restaurant, and historic interpretations at milepost 176.

 Next, venture north to Chateau Morrisette, one of Virginia’s oldest and most well-known wineries.
 Meet the dogs and then take a few home.
 You know, the award-winning wines known as “The Black Dog” red blend, “Our Dog Blue” Riesling blend, and “Frosty Dog” ice wine?
 They’re each crowd favorites and have amassed dozens of medals between them.
 If you skipped dining at Mabry Mill, the restaurant at Chateau Morrisette is definitely in order.
 The menu is fresh and local, and the atmosphere is rustically elegant.
 Fireside dining is a romantic option.
 Care to take something to go?
 Request the quiche to go (it pairs perfectly with Our Dog Blue) and then…